-The Year is 2139.
-The Planet Earth has changed into a virtually uninhabitable place called the "Cursed Earth".
-All of the Earth's population have crowded into the cities across the planet, now known as "Mega Cities".
-The crimes in these "Mega cities" became so violent and so powerful, that the regular justice system was powerless to contain, then it collapsed completely.
-But, a new Justice System came from the ashes, They were 3 justice systems in 1 (Police, Jury and executioner), they were called "Judges".
-In Mega City 1 (formarly, New York), There was a Judge, named Joseph Dredd, who was the toughest and most stringent Judge in history.
-One day, he was charged with murder.
-He was tried and sentenced to life in prison because of it.
-Then, Dredd found out that it was in fact a person who shares his DNA.
-Former Judge Rico.
-Now, Dredd has to find out what Rico is planning to do, and to discover about his past.Written by
+In the year 2139, the Earth has changed into a virtually uninhabitable place called the Cursed Earth.
+All of the Earth's population have crowded into the cities across the planet, now known as Mega-Cities.
+The crimes in these Mega-Cities became so violent and so powerful, that the regular justice system was powerless to contain, then it collapsed completely.
+However, a new justice system came from the ashes, there were three justice systems in one (police, jury and executioner), they were called Judges.
+In Mega-City One (formerly, New York City), there was a Judge, named Joseph Dredd, who was the toughest and most stringent Judge in history.
+One day, he was charged with murder, and was tried and sentenced to life in prison because of it.Written by

 In the third millennium, the world changed.
 Climate, nations, all were in upheaval.
 The Earth transformed into a poisonous, scorched desert, known as "The Cursed Earth".
 Millions of people crowded into a few Megacities, where roving bands of street savages created violence the justice system could not control.
 Law, as we know it, collapsed.
 From the decay rose a new order, a society ruled by a new, elite force.
 A force with the power to dispense both justice and punishment.
 They ...